ColorfulMulberry/photomosaic-maker/README.md

 4. Choose multiple source images with the `Select Smaller Images (Sources)` button. which will be pasted onto the output image, recreating the input image.
 Choose at least 50 or more images for a good result, with a wide variety of color palettes.

-   There are sample images in the [sample_imgs](https://github.com/ColorfulMulberry/photomosaic-maker/tree/main/sample_imgs) folder, sourced from Pixabay.
+   Sample images can be [found here](https://github.com/ColorfulMulberry/photomosaic-maker/raw/refs/heads/main/sample_imgs/sample_imgs.zip), sourced from Pixabay.
 Download and unzip `sample_imgs.zip` in order to use them.

 5. Adjust the size of the individual squares as needed using the `Square Size` slider.
 This will affect the size of each source image on the output image.